asoap/gulp-replace-chunks/README.md

 exports.example                              = example;
 ```

-### NOTE: If you're using this option, I strongly consider using the name property.
+### NOTE: If you're using this option, I strongly recommend using the name property.
 If you leave the name out, it defaults to "default" and will execute on any non named chunks.

 **`build/index.html` after running `gulp example`:**